Model Domain Specific Language (DSL)

 which is part of module bar

-, the fully qualified name is bar.C.foo
+qualified name is bar.C.foo

 .